 Undersides of leaves.
 Just when I thought I’d licked the problem, I went on vacation for a few days, and when I came back, more mealybugs!
 I couldn’t figure out where they were coming from.
-Then, one day during my (by now daily) rubbing alcohol regimen, I knelt down to dust some lower leaves.
-Still in that position, I looked up, and you guessed it–there was what appeared to be the grandfather of every mealybug I’d ever killed.
-This time, though, this big trouble maker was on the underside of the leaf I was looking up at.
+Then one day during my (by now daily) rubbing alcohol regimen, I knelt down to dust some lower leaves.
+Still in that position, I looked up and, you guessed it–there was what appeared to be the grandfather of every mealybug I’d ever killed.
+This time, though, this big troublemaker was on the underside of the leaf I was looking up at.

 Turns out, mealybugs spend a lot of time on the undersides of those big, tasty leaves.
 Keep this in mind when you’re trying to locate and treat the problem.

 Between trunk (or stem) and leaves.
 Another surprising mealybug hideout is the crevice between each leaf and its adjoining stem.
 This includes between those tiny, dry, flaky black leaves directly attached to your main trunk.
-Gently peel them back to see if mealy bugs have burrowed into the dark cranny.
+Gently peel them back to see if mealybugs have burrowed into the dark cranny.

-I always inspect where I pinch the plant, too, since these new leaves tend to attract the bugs more than the other joints.
+I always inspect where I pinch the plant too, since these new leaves tend to attract the bugs more than the other joints.

 Too often, frustrated fiddle leaf fig owners treat every leaf (even the undersides!) only to be bested by these deceptive parasites.
 All because they haven’t checked the sneakiest hiding places.
 The tiny crevices between trunk and leaf is one of them.

 By then, I had learned to look on the underside of each green thing.
-Needless to say, when I turned the bonsai upside down, I was horrified to find every millimeter of the poor thing crawling with more white, cottony mealybug substance than I had ever seen anywhere in all my days of house planting.
+Needless to say, when I turned the bonsai upside down, I was horrified to find every millimeter of the poor thing crawling with more white, cottony mealybug substance than I had ever seen anywhere in all my days of houseplanting.
 In fact, I almost dropped the palm.
 It resides outside now, thank you very much, and my mealybug problem is gone.

-I apologize if my story has left you with the heebie-jeebies.
+I apologize if my story about mealybugs on a fiddle leaf fig tree has left you with the heebie-jeebies.
 However, if I’ve saved even one fiddle leaf fig by telling my mealy story, then I’m glad we had this talk.
 If you catch and treat these little bugs early on, they won’t give you much trouble.
 Let them colonize in a secret place, though, and you’ll be sorry you did.

 Meg S. Miller is an influential speaker and multiple award-winning author with nearly a decade of writing experience.
 In her latest book, Benefit of the Debt (April 28, 2018), Miller offers a unique perspective that gives fresh insight into common sources of brokenness within Christian marriages.
-Miller, her husband, Joe, and their three children live near Washington, DC, where they own and operate an organic farm.
+Miller, her husband, Joe, and their three children live near Washington, D.C., where they own and operate an organic farm.
 When not writing, Miller loves doting on her six prized fiddle leaf fig trees.
 Learn more about Meg at www.benefitofthedebt.com.